vscode-doc-jp/Docs/languages/javascript.md

     }
 ```

-Now when you `require` or `import` **lodash**, Visual Studio Code will use the automatically downloaded typings files for the library to provide rich Intellisense.
-Most common JavaScript libraries have typings available.
+Now when you `require` or `import` **lodash**, VS Code will use the automatically downloaded type declaration files for the library to provide rich Intellisense.
+Most common JavaScript libraries have type declaration files available.
+You can search for a library's type declaration file package using the [TypeSearch](https://microsoft.github.io/TypeSearch) site.

 ## JavaScript Project (jsconfig.json)

 The presence of a [jsconfig.json](/docs/languages/jsconfig.md) file in a directory indicates that the directory is the root of a JavaScript project. `jsconfig.json` specifies the root files and the options for the language features provided by the [JavaScript language service](https://github.com/Microsoft/TypeScript/wiki/Salsa).
 For common setups a `jsconfig.json` file is not required, however, there are situations when you will want to add a `jsconfig.json`.

-- Not all files should be in your JavaScript project (i.e. you want to exclude some files from showing IntelliSense).
+- Not all files should be in your JavaScript project (for example, you want to exclude some files from showing IntelliSense).
 This situation is common with front-end and back-end code.
 - Your workspace contains more than one project context.
 In this situation, you should add a `jsconfig.json` file at the root folder for each project.
 - You are using the TypeScript compiler to down-level compile JavaScript source code.